RenDelaCruz/handscribe/README.md

 ### Game Mode

 In Game mode, a random word is displayed on the screen for the user to spell out with the ASL alphabet.
 The number of words are tracked, as well as the points earned by each letter spelled correctly.

+### Timed Mode

+This mode is the same as Game mode, except the user has only 90 seconds to spell as many words as possible.
+A countdown timer is also displayed.

 ### Data Collection Mode